cyfrost/gmail-electron/README.md

 ## Maintainer

-I maintain this fork for just myself, but all credits to @timche and @markpython for making the upstream app so useful.
-Read more about them [here](https://github.com/timche/gmail-desktop#maintainers).
+I maintain this fork for just myself, but all credits to @timche and @markpython for originally starting and maintaining the upstream app.
+Read more about it [here](https://github.com/timche/gmail-desktop#maintainers).

 ## License